Hope and expectation as Tour de France starts in virus shadow - France 24

 In a worrying appetiser, Belgian team Lotto have already sent home four of its staff after one positive test and one "suspicious" result.

-Saturday's Promenade des Anglais start line in Nice will allow just 100 spectators.
+Saturday's start and finish line on the Promenade des Anglais will allow just 100 spectators.

 - Crowd limits -